Skip to content ↓

 Please have a look at the guidance from Cornwall Council, 'Part-time timetables', for further information about part-time attendance for learners of statutory school age.

-Leave of Absence in exceptional circumstances can be requested from the Headteacher.
+Leave of absence in exceptional circumstances can be requested from the Headteacher.
 Please carefully read this page prior to completing the form.